 Bacteria and Parasites

-In order to have a healthy diet, dogs need three essential macronutrients: protein, fat, and carbohydrates.
-It’s unfortunate, but most dogs eat highly processed food on a regular basis.
+To have a healthy diet, dogs need three essential macronutrients: protein, fat, and carbohydrates.
+It’s unfortunate, but most dogs eat highly processed food regularly.

 In either case, remember to consult a vet before doing so.

 If your dog likes eating poop because of its taste, it’s time to bring out the big guns.

 By this, I mean spraying the poop with some substances that your pup won’t find appealing.

 For example, mix half water and half vinegar and spread them on the feces.
 Now let’s see who’s going to munch on that!

 Fun fact: You may or may not have noticed, but dogs tend to eat hard stools rather than soft ones.
 What’s more, they’ll often gulp down frozen poop as if it were the tastiest treat on the menu!

 With that in mind, adding a stool softener such as flaxseed to your dog’s diet can discourage it from wanting to eat its poop.